sharmaprakhar/zynq_ddr_design_ex/README.md

 http://www.xilinx.com/support/documentation/ip_documentation/axi_master_burst/v1_00_a/ds844_axi_master_burst.pdf

 6. simulation setup:
-  > include the provided files in your design
-  > create a testbench with an enable and reset signal for logic control
-  > tweak the "fixed signals" in the controller module to tweak the read and write parameters
-  > run simulation - data reg should follow the bus2ip_mstrd_d signal for the #<burst length> cycles
-  > the output file (writefileH in the IPIF module) should reflect the ip2bus_mstwr_d signal
+   include the provided files in your design. create a testbench with an enable and reset signal for logic control tweak the "fixed signals" in the controller module to tweak the read and write parameters run simulation - data reg should follow the bus2ip_mstrd_d signal for the #<burst length> cycles the output file (writefileH in the IPIF module) should reflect the ip2bus_mstwr_d signal

 Note: This work is open source and doesnt come with any kind of warranty/guarantee or assurance of accuracy or correctness.
 If you get some initial errors, a run of the mill verilog debugging should set things straight. my email is prakhar.gtm@gmail.com in case you want to write to me for questions.